Table of Contents

 Health Insurance

 When you are injured in an accident, your health insurance can cover your medical bills.
 The liable party’s insurance coverage may not be enough to cover your remaining medical expenses.
 This is where government and private health insurance come in.
-However, through subrogation, your insurer can seek reimbursement for their payments.
+However, through subrogation, your insurer can seek reimbursement for its payments.
 Subrogation is the legal process that allows insurers to recover costs from the party responsible for the loss.
 They have the right to collect it from any settlement or award you obtained from the at-fault party’s insurer.

 Uninsured/Underinsured Motorist (UM/UIM) Coverage